 Vasily Brezhnev recalls how he bit by bit accumulated his knowledge already in practice:

-“After graduating from college, I realized how much theory lagged behind practice.
-What we taught from textbooks was far from reality.
-I had to master everything on my own.
-Events such as World Agribusiness Week offer the opportunity for dialogue between students, teachers and farmers - people who are learning new technologies in practice. ”
+“After graduating from the university, I realized how much theory lagged behind practice.
+What we learned from the textbooks was far from reality.
+I had to master everything myself.
+Events such as the World Agribusiness Week open up an opportunity for dialogue between students, teachers and agricultural producers - people who in practice master new technologies. "

 It is in the format of open communication that he sees the solution to the personnel problem in the agro-industrial complex and the leadership of the university.
 Rector of Samara State Agricultural Academy

 “We understand that education is the system that today should be as dynamic and flexible as possible. - Everything changes very quickly.
-Through such events, we can update the knowledge of not only our students, but also fellow teachers.
+Through such events, we can update the knowledge not only of our students, but also of fellow teachers.
 Graduates and employers saw where and with whom they would have to work.
-We, in turn, have identified and outlined the main areas of educational activity, oriented mainly towards practice.
-Having graduated from a university, our specialists should be as quickly and efficiently included in the field of activity. ”
+We, in turn, have identified and mapped out the main directions of educational activities, focused mainly on practice.
+Having graduated from the university, our specialists should be involved in the sphere of activity as quickly and efficiently as possible. "

 The personnel problem is very acute even in the best farms of the industry, and what can we say about the situation in everyone else.